project-oak/oak/oak_channel/SPEC.md

   The version of the communication protocol in use.
 This value MUST be 1 for this version of the specification.

-- `body_length`, unsigned 16-bit little-endian integer
+- `frame_length`, unsigned 16-bit little-endian integer

-  The length of the body contents of the frame.
-This value must not exceed 4,080.
-The sum of the body lengths of all the frames in a message must equal the message length.
+  The total length of the frame including the header and body.
+This value MUST be larger than 16 (the header length) nad MUST not exceed 4,096.
+The sum of the frames lengths minus the sum of the header lengths of all the frames in a message must equal the message length.

 - `message_length`, unsigned 32-bit little-endian integer

   The length of the overall message.
-This value MUST be larger or equal to `body_length`.
-The message length for all frames that make up the message MUST be the same.
+This value MUST be larger or equal to the frame length minus the header length.
+The value of this field MUST be the same for all frames that make up the message.

-  The size of a single message MUST NOT exceed 2GiB.

-- `frame_number`, unsigned 32-bit little-endian integer
+- `frame_number`, unsigned 16-bit little-endian integer

   The position of this frame within the overall message.
 The first frame MUST start at number 0.
 Each frame's number MUST be 1 higher than the previous frame.
 Frames for a single message MUST be sent in ascending order of the frame number.
+The frame number MUST be less than the frame count.

 - `invocation_id`, u32, little endian